-I help startups solve problems using technology.
+I help fast-growing tech teams solve problems and grow.
 I also perform technical due diligence for venture capital firms, as part of their funding process.

 I work with most of my clients for either half a day or one day each week, but I also take on one-off projects.
 I try to always reserve some time for new clients facing an emergency, so if you're in the middle of a crisis please get in touch, and I'll do what I can.

 I'm often asked to solve technical problems, like rearchitecting software, replatforming, choosing technologies, or firefighting urgent performance problems and scaling issues.

 I also work with clients on technical management problems, either alongside an existing CTO or acting as the CTO.
 This work can include making key technical hires, improving processes and communication between teams, making software teams faster and more effective, or just maintaining progress while we find a permanent tech leader.